CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 airlock-client-vX.X  cscuser results-projectname my_results.csv.c4gh
 ```

-When you press enter, you will be asked to enter your CSC account password.
+Press enter and add your CSC account password.
 Note: if you try to upload an unencrypted file, the airlock client will automatically encrypt it with the Sensitive Data public key for security reasons.

-6- The exported file is now available in SD Connect /Allas.
+6- The exported file is now available in SD Connect/Allas.
 After downloading the file in your local environment, you can decrypt it with your secret encryption key, using the Crypt4GH application or programmatically.
 For specific guidance check the following [paragraph](./sd_connect.md#data-download-and-decryption).
 For more information and support, write to servicedesk@csc.fi (email subject SD Desktop)